 A bundled TV and broadband deal should be both convenient and affordable.
 They're usually more cost-effective than paying for the same services separately, but not all bundles are equal - the wrong option could see you landed with iffy broadband, poor programme choice and substandard customer service.
 Make sure you don't find yourself stuck with a bad deal by using our reviews.

 BT TV and broadband provider review

 BT is Britain's biggest telecoms provider.
-It offers a television service (based around Freeview) with its broadband and phone packages.
-BT Sport is included with its deals and additional channels can be added, too.
+It offers a TV service (based around Freeview) with its broadband and phone packages.
+BT Sport is included with its deals and extra channels can be added, too.
 BT offers both standard (ADSL) broadband with an average download speed of 10Mbps, and fibre optic broadband deals with average speeds of 36Mbps, 50Mbps and 67Mbps.

 Find out how customers rated its service in our BT review.

 EE may not be the first provider that comes to mind here, but the mobile phone provider has branched out and offers digital TV via Apple TV to its pay-monthly mobile phone customers.
 EE TV's broadband download speeds range from 10Mbps up to 300Mbps.

 Discover whether its customers recommend it to others in our EE TV review.

 Plusnet's TV service is only available with one of the provider's fibre broadband plans.
 It includes Freeview and 20 premium entertainment channels (including Alibi, Comedy Central and Gold), plus BT Sport Lite.
 Extra channels are also available for an additional monthly fee.
 Plusnet offers two fibre optic broadband deals - one has an average download speed of 36Mbps and the other has an average download speed of 66Mbps.